sfplay~

 groove~ | Variable-rate looping sample playback |

-mc.sfplay~ | Play audio file from disk (multichannel) |
+mc.sfplay~ | Play audio file from disk (multi-channel) |

 play~ | Position-based sample playback |